adityashrm21/adityashrm21.github.io/_posts/2018-11-5-Neural_Networks.md

 ## What is a Neural Network?

-Neural networks are the computing systems vaguely inspired by biological neurons, have connections similar to the connections in animal brain and are made up of multiple artificial neurons arranged in layers.
+Neural networks are the computing systems vaguely inspired by biological neurons, have connections similar to the connections in the animal brain and are made up of multiple artificial neurons arranged in layers.

 In case of supervised learning, we need to provide labeled examples to our neural network $$(x^{(i)}, y^{(i)})$$ as the training data.
-If you are not familiar with supervised learning, I would suggest you look it up but simply put, $$y^{(i)}$$ is the output of the observation when the input provided to the supervised learning algorithm is $$x^{(i)}$$ and these input-output pairs are provided to the algorithm in order for it to learn the pattern and form a relation between the input and the output variables.
+If you are not familiar with supervised learning, I would suggest you look it up but simply put, $$y^{(i)}$$ is the output of the observation when the input provided to the supervised learning algorithm is $$x^{(i)}$$ and these input-output pairs are provided to the algorithm in order for it to learn the pattern and form a relationship between the input and the output variables.
 This helps the algorithm to predict the output on new unseen values of the input.

 Neural networks have the ability to learn non-linear relationships from the data due to their special architecture and this is not possible in many of the traditional machine learning algorithms like regression.
 They are able to do so by fitting a combination of the parameters $$W$$ and $$b$$ (the weights and bias) to our data to produce the output.
 Don't worry about what weights and bias are for now as we will be looking at each one of them in detail.